 And Jim Harbaugh should be very appreciative for the officials too, after his gaffe almost cost San Francisco in a big way.

 The officials during Sunday’s playoff game missed an obvious call that helped the 49ers.
 San Francisco faced first-and-goal on Carolina’s 1-yard line, but the 49ers had 12 players in the huddle.
 Instead of being penalized, San Francisco was allowed to run the play, which Mike Pereira, former vice-president of officiating, said was the incorrect call.

 The 12 man in the offensive huddle should have been a dead ball foul on SF.
 It would have been 1st and goal from the 6 -- not the 1.

 The officials helped out San Francisco on second down by calling a very close replay review in its favor.

 Davis was scrambling toward the back of the end zone and quarterback Colin Kaepernick fired a touchdown pass to his tight end.
 The officials ruled Davis was out-of-bounds, which prompted 49ers coach John Harbaugh to run onto the field, screaming in protest.

 As a result, Harbaugh was penalized 15 yards for unsportsmanlike conduct.

-After a review of the play, Davis was awarded a touchdown.
-Instead of facing third and goal at the 16 because of Harbaugh’s penalty, the infraction was enforced on the kickoff after the score.
+After a review of the play, Davis was awarded a touchdown, and instead of facing third-and-goal at the 16 because of Harbaugh’s penalty, the infraction was enforced on the kickoff after the score.
 Had the call on the field stood, it would have been a critical error on Harbaugh.
 Instead, it didn't matter much.

 It is safe to say that Carolina has probably joined the growing list of people unhappy with NFL officiating this season.